tpm2-software/tpm2-tools/man/tpm2_load.1.md

 -----------

   * `-H`, `--parent`=_PARENT\_HANDLE_:
     The handle of the parent object.
+Either this option or `-c` must be used.

   * `-c`, `--contextParent`=_PARENT\_CONTEXT\_FILE_:
     The filename for parent context.